KentaaNL/omnikassa2/README.md

 end
 ```

-## Development

-Feel free to contact us if you need help implementing this Gem in your
-application.
-Also let us know if you need additional features.

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/omnikassa2.
+Bug reports, suggestions, questions and pull requests are welcome on GitHub at https://github.com/kabisa/omnikassa2.